ettoremessina/datasets/README.md

 ## Synthetic Words
 [synthetic-words](./synthetic-words) folder contains audio files that reproduce the pronunciation of 20 English words got using synthetic voices available on the Mac via the command **say**.
 The audio files are in wav format and are sampled at 22050 Hz mono; for each word there are 325 wav files obtained with 25 different voices performed at different speeds.

+## Functions
+[functions](./functions) folder contains csv files generated applying an analytic function to a subset of domain.